zhengjunyao-work/arc24/docs/modeling/Iteration_47_select_instead_of_verify.md

 When using the first 10 tasks, the naive approach does 953 comparisons each round with the all vs all setup.

+### Check that it can work with empty predictions

+One of the experiments that I want to try is to make a better selection of the 2020 solution.
+I know that the 2020 solution scores 26 on the leaderboard, however if I use a single attempt I only score 24.
+Maybe using the selection model I can keep scoring 26.

 ## Results

 ### Analyze submission